Wide Row Cover Crop Demonstrations for Soil and Water Quality Improvement

 Cover Crops are known to improve soil and water quality, but adoption has been slower than desired.
 My 2021/2022 SARE Project,

 (FNC21-1297 - Demonstration of Utilization of Cover Crops in Wide Row Corn to Improve Soil Health Demonstration of the soil and water benefits of using widely spaced corn rows (60" or 90") to provide full season sunlight to cover, companion, and beneficial crops while maintaining near equivalent total field corn yields.
 Comparison strips will be used.
 Results will be shared in field days) referred to above, provided an opportunity for side-by-side comparison of 30” corn with no cover crop vs. 90” Twin Row corn with an aggressive multi-species cover crop mix.
 Samples from those plots demonstrated a 56% reduction in water runoff, based on four replications.
-Equally importantly, the runoff water was cleaner.
+Equally important, the runoff water was cleaner.
 This project enables demonstration on more grower-owned plots with side-by-side replicated trials of various cover crop treatments.
 Reference imagery from 2021 below:

 A key element of this work is for the plots to demonstrate alternative treatments on the grower's own property.
 For the results to be credible to the grower, the alternative practice should be compared directly to traditional practices.
 This is important to demonstrate any changes in cash crop yields, weed pressure, runoff water, and nutrient requirements.
 The risk to the grower's operations can be minimized by using small equipment to create small plots.
 This grant enables efficient and quick seeding of small plots with small equipment in grower fields, and provides measurement/demonstration equipment for end of season environmental impact information in additional to traditional yield measurements.